 Your doctor will tell you how many tablets you need to take each day.

-The usual dose is one 5 mg tablet taken twice a day.
+The recommended dose is one 5 mg tablet taken twice a day.

 How to take it

 Swallow the tablets whole with a full glass of water.

 You can take XELJANZ with or without food.